 Monthly Tech-Tip | No tracking!
 No ads! |

 The L3954F engobe is tuned to have the same degree of vitrification as this porcelain (P300).
-I made a pint of a brushing version of it by mixing a 500 gram batch with 75g of Laguna Gum Solution and 280g water (it does not require VeeGum because it already contains a high percentage of plastic clay).
-Mixing in a kitchen blender gets all the lumps out.
-It paints beautifully onto leather-hard ware in sufficient thickness that one coat covers (this enables presenting this normally white burning body as a black porcelain to match the glaze).
+I made a pint of a brushing version of it by mixing a 500-gram batch with 75g of Laguna Gum Solution and 280g water (it does not require VeeGum because it already contains a high percentage of plastic clay).
+Mixing in a kitchen blender gets all the lumps out and makes it paint beautifully onto leather-hard ware.
+It goes on in sufficient thickness that one coat covers.
+This enables presenting this normally white burning body as a black porcelain to match the glaze.
 I make my own labels for single-jar brushing glaze and underglaze tests.
 They clearly show the code number, we assign these in our insight-live account for the project.
-Subsequently, the piece was bisque fired, black-glazed and fired at cone 6.
-The band painted on the base, which I did as a fix-up for a few tiny white bare spots, demonstrates something unexpected about this homemade engobe: It paints well on a vitrified surface, dries there without cracking and even fires there without shrinking or flaking off.
+Subsequently, the piece was bisque-fired, black-glazed, and fired at cone 6.
+The band painted on the base, which I did as a fix-up for a few tiny white bare spots, demonstrates something unexpected about this homemade engobe: It paints well on a vitrified surface, dries there without cracking and even fires there without flaking off.

 Glossary |